Shadowp2522/bp.markets.ingest/dukascopy/README.md

 git reset --hard origin/main
 ```

->Note: when you use the default configuration, data-points are now exactly aligned to https://www.dukascopy.com/swiss/english/marketwatch/charts/
+>**Note:** when you use the default configuration, data-points are now exactly aligned to https://www.dukascopy.com/swiss/english/marketwatch/charts/

+>**Also:** rate limits have been added, see [here](#downloads-appear-slower-after-updating-to-the-latest-version)

 ## Notice